 When going inside temples, you’ll always need to take off your shoes even if it means going barefoot.
 If you’re unsure, watch what the locals are doing and follow their lead.

-If you have enough time and you’re keen to save money, this one is a no brainer.
-In Taiwan, you can choose between a fast train and a slow train which are considerably different in price.
+In Taiwan, you can choose between a fast train and a slow train which are different in price.

 I always rode the slow train which enabled me to soak up the views and save some money.
 Sure, I probably blew it on bubble tea but it’s nice to have the option!

 The only inconvenience with the slow train is that I could never book online as the Taiwan Railways website didn’t accept my bankcard.
 High-Speed Trains can easily be booked online using 12Go, my favourite website for Asia travel.

 15. Eat at night markets (Taiwan travel tip for foodies)

 Some of the best night markets I’ve ever been to are in Taiwan.
 Many are absolutely enormous with all manner of Taiwanese food, as well as Japanese, Korean, Vietnamese and world cuisine.

 They’re also extremely cheap so if you’re on a budget, my best travel tip for Taiwan is to dine there nightly.
 I know I did!